 In teaching Geography courses, I want students to understand themselves – their histories, their knowledges, their practices – in relation to their communities and the world.
 I show how histories of expropriation, slavery and colonialism have produced and continue to produce our contemporary geographies of power and difference.
 I believe students learn best when they are analyzing social theory and grounding such theory in practice.
 I share what I have learned through my life and work, and encourage students to draw on their experiences to transform the material we read.
 In so doing, I aim to equip students with the tools necessary for responding to urgent global challenges.

 I have honed my teaching skills through my work with diverse students across multiple institutions on three continents over ten years.
-I am currently teaching graduate students at the University of the Western Cape, one of South Africa's historically Black universities.
-I previously taught community college transfer, first generation, international and mature students at the University of California, Berkeley.
-I also served as Program Coordinator for a summer study abroad program to South Africa with Arizona State University and taught Reading Improvement to English Language Learners at a public high school in Arizona.
+I have taught at Durham University in the UK; the University of the Western Cape in South Africa; and the University of California, Berkeley.
+I also served as Program Coordinator for a summer study abroad program to South Africa with Arizona State University and taught Reading Improvement to English Language Learners at an Arizona public high school.

 My courses draw on work from critical human geography, political economy, critical race theory, and postcolonial/feminist science and technology studies.
-I designed and taught Nature, Culture, Power; Global Environmental Politics; and Critical Geographies of Nature and Land as the instructor of record.
+Most recently, I designed and taught Nature, Culture, Power; and Global Environmental Politics.
 I also worked as a graduate student instructor for Introduction to Geography, Introduction to Development Studies, and Development in History and Theory.

 What Students Say